College of Urban Planning and Public Affairs

 4. Only elective courses may be taken on a credit/ no credit basis; courses being used to meet any graduation course requirements must be taken for letter grades.

-5. The following describes the restrictions that apply to all students regardless of major or curriculum:
+5. The following describes the restrictions that apply to all students:

 1. Students may not take ENGL 160 or ENGL 161 as credit/no credit.